 The quote comes from the movie Risky Business.
 Joel, the character played by Tom Cruise, is much like a teenage version of an HR pansy.
 Coasting through life on smarts, good looks and a fear of doing anything that challenges the status quo.
 Until his friend Miles pushes him to get out of his comfort zone.
 Many of you know the rest.
-In the end Joel learns a valuable lesson of taking risks.
+In the end, Joel learns a valuable lesson about taking risks.

 One of my biggest pet peeves is when HR acts as the compliance police as their primary role.
 Yes, you are the conscious of your organization.
 You’re also expected to stop bad behavior.
 But when did this ever become the playbook for conservatism in your everyday actions?
 You are not the legal department.
 You are not the clergy either.

 Being responsible and appropriate is not an excuse for failing to take some risks.